timginker/wex/README.md

 devtools::install_github("timginker/wex")
 ```

-## Example 1: Nile dataset
+## Example 1: Local level model

-In this example, we use the dataset to compute the smoothed and filtered
+In this example, we fit the local level model to the Nile dataset and
-values of the local level.

-Plotting the results:
+compute the associated smoothed and filtered values.

+The resulting estimates are presented in the plot below:

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" /> Now,
-let’s consider the 50th value of the local level
+w.l.o.g., let’s consider the 50th value of the estimated local level

 ``` r
 cat("smoothed level[50] = ",mu_T[50])
 #> smoothed level[50] =  834.9828
 ```

-It is computed as insert formula here
+It is computed as (insert formula here).

+Now, We can compute the weight of each observation using the `wex`
+function, and compare the local level estimates obtained from the
+weighted average of the observed data with the associated estimates
+obtained from the Kalman filter and smoother.

 ``` r
 wts=wex(Tt=matrix(1),
         Zt=matrix(1),
         HHt = matrix(1385.066),